hanwendong1/VirtualGaming/content/2-Just-One.md

 3. Click the open room that was just created

 #### GAMEPLAY
 A mystery word will be randomly chosen for the active player to guess.
-All other palyers, without communicating with each other and without writes one clue that is composed of a ***single word***.
+All other palyers, without communicating with each other and write one clue that is composed of a ***single word***.

 {% capture text %}Note: a number (007), an acronym (SMS), an onomatopoeia (meow), or a special character ($) are all considered to be words.
 {% endcapture %} {% include alert.md text=text color="warning" %}